-There are no minimum marks for passing in both internal and external examinations.
-However, the minimum for passing in each practical is 50% of total marks in the particular practical.
+Minimum for passing student must get 50% marks both in internal and external examinations.
+And, also the minimum for passing in each paper is 50% combining internal and external marks.
 A student, who fails in any one or more practical in the semester examination, will be permitted to redo the practical(s) in the subsequent semester examinations.

-Part - II Practical:
+Part-II Practical: